 The parks are opened much longer during July, but you still have to fight the crowds and the unforgiving Florida sun.

-- Disney World 4th of July fireworks and celebrations at Magic Kingdom, Epcot, and Hollywood Studios
+- Disney World 4th of July fireworks and celebrations at Magic Kingdom and Epcot

 Review the Disney World Crowd Calendar